lanesky/kubernetes-walk-through/docs/02-ha-kuberntes-cluster.md

 gcloud compute ssh worker-0
 ```

-Run the Replace with below script with the actual result mentioned above.
+Run the Replace with the below script with the actual result mentioned above.

 ```
 sudo kubeadm join sudo kubeadm join <refer to above for worker join method>